Venthe/gitea-helm-chart/README.md

 - Update PostgreSQL sub-chart dependencies to appVersion 16.x
 - Update to sub-charts versioning approach: Users are encouraged to pin the version tag of the sub-chart dependencies to a major appVersion.
-  This avoids issues during chart upgrades and allows to incorporate new sub-chart versions as they come in.
+  This avoids issues during chart upgrades and allows to incorporate new sub-chart versions as they are released.
   Please see the new [README section describing the versioning approach for sub-chart versions](#dependency-versioning).

 </details>